Skip to Content

 Government Shutdown Resources

-Despite the shutdown, my office is here to help residents of Michigan’s 10th District with issues they are facing with federal agencies.
-While many federal agencies may have slower response times and minimal staffing, we can still submit requests and advocate on your behalf.
+In the meantime, while I will not be taking a Congressional paycheck during the shutdown, my offices will remain open to serve our amazing constituents in Michigan's 10th Congressional District.
+While many federal agencies may have slower response times and minimal staffing, my office can still submit inquiry requests and advocate on your behalf.
 If you are experiencing any issues with a federal agency, you can submit casework requests to our office here

 What services will continue?